-- 1. Applicants should prepare the following documents to be forwarded to the Dean of the Graduate School of Agriculture, Saga University. - 1 Application Form (Form A). - 2 Field of Study and Study Program (Form B) - 3 Official transcript of Bachelor's degree or certificate representing that the applicant will be conferred Bachelor's degree by March 31, 2025.
-The transcript or certificate must be sealed by the authority or sent directly from the college. - 4 Transcripts of Academic Record issued by university authorities and its English translation. - 5 English summary of Bachelor's Thesis or it's equivalent if available, not exceeding four sheets of A4 size paper typed in double space.
-If a Bachelor's Thesis is not required by the University from which the applicant graduated, prepare a statement to this matter.
+- 1. Applicants should prepare the following documents to be forwarded to the Dean of the Graduate School of Agriculture, Saga University. - 1 Application Form (Form A , Form B) - 2 Official transcript of Bachelor's degree or certificate representing that the applicant will be conferred Bachelor's degree by March 31, 2025.
+The transcript or certificate must be sealed by the authority or sent directly from the college.
+Original diploma is also acceptable; in this case the examination office may exemplify the diploma and the original may be returned at the office. - Transcripts of Academic Record issued by university authorities and its English translation. - 4 English summary of Graduation Thesis or it's equivalent if available, not exceeding four sheets of A4 size paper typed in double space.
+If a Graduation Thesis is not required by the University from which the applicant graduated, prepare a statement to this matter. - (5) Certificate of Citizenship issued by appropriate authorities. - 6 Recommendation and Reference - a.
+A letter of Recommendation (Form C) from the head of the applicant's affiliated institution.

-- 6 Certificate of Citizenship issued by appropriate authorities. - ?
-Recommendation and Reference - a.
-A letter of Recommendation (Form C) from the head of the applicant's affiliated institution. - b.
+b.
 Letter(s) of Reference (Form D) from those who know the applicant's research/study capability should be addressed to the Dean of the Graduate School of Agriculture, Saga University.